 Our sample selection procedure is the following.
 First, we only keep new hires.
-Given large wage rigidities, we would only expect changes in concentration to impact new hires.
+Given large wage rigidities in France, we would expect changes in concentration to impact new hires and have little effect on continuing workers.
 Second, we only keep private sector employees.
 We also exclude state-sponsored workers, apprentices, and interns.
 We drop workers below 18 and above 67.
 Beyond the public sector, we also drop the non-governmental organizations, the art industry, museums, sports clubs, unions, and home production.
 Our data covers new employees from 2011 to 2015 included.
 During these years, the data collection system did not change, it is both the most recent and complete (in terms of response rate) version of the data1.